KerryAnn – A Journey to Build a blog

 So began our semi-retirement.

-We have been doing this now for over 6 years.
+It is now 2017 and we have been living this lifestyle for over 6 years.
 Across Australia, each year to visit WA, and up and down the east coast with occasional trips to South Australia.

 Who is KerryAnn Today – Why a blog?